downlinko/downlinko.github.io/_posts/development/eclipse/2018-07-21-download-install-eclipse-mars-windows.md

 Click on your Windows version.
 This needs to match with the Java version installed on your system!

-In this guide we will install the 64-bit version.
+In this guide, we will install the 64-bit version.

 <img src="{{ site.url }}/assets/images/posts/development/eclipse/eclipse-mars-packages-download-page.png" alt="eclipse mars packages download page">